twilio/twilio-node/README.md

 ## Roadmap

-The existing "twilio" node module in npm represents the 0.4.x version, whose last major update came in August 2011.
-The original repository for this module is [here](https://github.com/sjwalter/node-twilio).
-This version of the module will remain in a special `0.4.x` branch, for those users and projects still depending on that version of the API.

 New development, working toward an eventual 1.0 release, will be on the master branch.
 Planned feature releases are:

 * *complete* 0.5.x - A revamp of the REST client interface (API changes possible in future releases)